tasneem-yusufali/airspace-hugo/exampleSite/content/english/_index.md

     in the use of extant and future analytical methods, and to develop novel statistical and computational methodologies for the analysis of highly polymorphic loci.\n<br>
-    \nIn addition, we will determine the impact of various standards and methods for data mangement on downstream data-analyses, comparing them to extant immunogenetic data analysis systems, and producing recommendations for consistency in the analysis of highly polymorphic datasets.\n<br> \nFinally, we will promote widespread accessibility and application of these novel data equivalency and analytical tools by making
+    \nIn addition, we will determine the impact of various standards and methods for data management on downstream data-analyses, comparing them to extant immunogenetic data analysis systems, and producing recommendations for consistency in the analysis of highly polymorphic datasets.\n<br> \nFinally, we will promote widespread accessibility and application of these novel data equivalency and analytical tools by making